erbester51/Regex/Develop/Strong_Password_Regex_Tutorial.md

 (?=^.*(?=.*[0-9])[a-z])(?=.*[A-Z]$)(?=.*[^A-Za-z0-9])(?=.{8,})

-The ^ indicates that the password must start with an integer for 0-9 and end with a capitalized character set.
+The ^ indicates that the password must start with an integer for 0-9 and the $ indicates that the password should end with a capitalized character set.

 ### Quantifiers